Priyanka-M001/Retail-Sales-Intelligence-System/README.md

 Most analytics projects stop at charts.
 This one goes a layer deeper — I built a proper data warehouse with a star schema, loaded it into SQL, wrote 15+ analytical queries, and connected Power BI on top.
 The goal was to treat a retail dataset the way a business would actually want to use it: structured for querying, not just visualising.

+The source data (`clean_superstore.csv`) was prepared as part of a separate project — the [Sales Monitoring & Alert System](https://github.com/[yourusername]/sales-monitoring-alert-system).
+This project takes that cleaned dataset and transforms it into a structured star-schema data warehouse — standardising column formats, building dimension and fact tables, and generating surrogate keys for SQL analysis.

 ---

 ## Dashboard Preview